LivePersonInc/developer-center/pages/documents/GettingStarted/getting-started.md

 ### Step 3.
 Add Retry and KeepAlive mechanisms

-In this step, which is optional but recommended, you add a mechanism to your API call to increase reliability and stability.
+In this step, you add a mechanism to your API call to increase reliability and stability.
 Each component in a network can return an error, which can cause your application to fail.
 If an error returns, the mechanism makes sure that your application attempts to retrieve the relevant information.

 #### API error codes and retry recommendations